ReallyLiri/meeting-attendee-chrome-extension/README.md

 <img src="chrome-extension/public/attendee.png" alt="logo" width="420">

 A silent meeting attendee to listen on your behalf and summarize the meeting for you.

-Including transcription and screenshots.
+The attendee will "hijack" the meeting audio.
+When running only the extension, you will get an audio file (`.webm`) and screenshot files (`.png`).

+If running also the server, you will get, along the screenshots, a transcription of the meeting and speaker diarization, which you could then pass to your favorite LLM to summarize the meeting.

 <img src="https://i.imgur.com/sjcaKpK.png" alt="options" width="600">